Close Menu

 Phones Are Already in the Pipeline

 Qualcomm says more than 130 devices are in development with either the Snapdragon 888 or 888 Plus.
-Expect the first Plus-equipped phones to release in the third quarter of 2021.
+Expect the first Plus-equipped phones to be released in the third quarter of 2021.
 If history is any guide, ASUS will equip it into a ROG gaming phone first, followed by the usual suspects from Xiaomi, Vivo, and Oppo.
 Samsung likes to stick to its own Exynos chips outside the US, so don’t bet on the Galaxy S22 being an early adopter.

 This announcement also doubled as a coming-out party for Cristiano Amon, Qualcomm’s new CEO.
 In his Mobile World Congress (MWC) keynote, Amon leaned heavily into the “AI and entertainment” pitch with mentions of gameplay, streaming, and photography.
 Qualcomm wants you to think of its chips not only as fast, but as central to everything “premium” in Android phones.